dankctb/GPUNetBench/MP/README.md

 ## Overview

-`MP` is a CUDA/C++ program that selects one or more Graphics Processing Clusters (GPCs) and runs a kernel on specific Streaming Multiprocessors (SMs) within the set of selected GPCs.
+`MP` is a benchmark that selects one or more Graphics Processing Clusters (GPCs) and runs a kernel on specific Streaming Multiprocessors (SMs) within the set of selected GPCs.
 It performs non‑coalesced memory accesses to L2 cache slices defined by rows of an external CSV matrix previously collected.

 Key features: